AceCentre/AACSpeakHelper/README.md

 ## What if I have a problem?

 Right now, this is a very, very quick (and dirty) example.
-We dare say there will be * SIGNIFICANT * problems using this.
-Remember if you use the gTTS option, it will need to be online.
+We dare say there will be *SIGNIFICANT* problems using this.
+Remember if you use the gTTS option, it must be online.
 Translating too.
 We have put no logic in the script to deal with this failure.

 If you wish to improve the code and have the skills to, please fork and PR.
-Or consider donating to us and asking for specific support for this
+Or consider [donating](https://acecentre.org.uk/get-involved/donate) to us and asking for specific support for this.

 ## Language codes available